General Surgery Physician Salary 2026

 • Effort: High

-• Best for: Full schedule control and income maximization
+• Best for: Full schedule control and high earning potential

 Barton insight: